Understanding asset classes

 Securitised assets are created by bundling together debts, for example residential home loans, into tradeable securities.
 Investors in these securities receive regular payments similar to bond interest payments.

 Like most other investments, the value of fixed income investments can go up and down.
-Changes that can affect their value include:
+This means fixed income investments can experience periods of low or negative returns.

 Cash includes term deposits and other short-term interest-bearing investments issued by banks.